ganjiguur16/Temuulel_OBC/README.md

 The onboard computer (OBC) is responsible for handling communication, telemetry, command processing, and mission-critical operations.
 This repository is focused on:

-- Bare-metal embedded programming for STM32
+- Bare-metal embedded programming for PIC18
 - GPIO control, UART/SPI communication
-- Power-on reset counter and LED behavior logic
-- Button-based state switching
+- Handel sub system data streams in order
 - Minimal dependencies (no dynamic memory / malloc)

 ## 📁 Project Structure
 - IDK just started